z3nitsu/vulnlab/backend/README.md

 - Background worker: processes queued submissions and updates their status (`pending` → `running` → `passed/failed/error`).
 - Semgrep rules (if the `semgrep` CLI is installed) add additional warnings to the submission feedback payload.
+  - Install with `python3 -m pip install --user semgrep` or follow upstream instructions, and adjust `VULNLABS_SEMGREP_BINARY` if the binary lives outside your `PATH`.
 - Bandit (if installed) runs against snippets to surface Python security issues with severity/confidence thresholds.
 - Sandbox execution: defaults to a local Python subprocess that compiles the code; set `VULNLABS_SANDBOX_DRIVER=docker` to run the same check inside an isolated Docker container (memory/time limits applied).
+  - Snippets are wrapped in a dummy function prior to compilation so top-level `return` statements from challenges are accepted.
   - If Docker is unavailable the run fails gracefully and the submission is marked with a sandbox error issue.

 Heuristic checks currently look for: